hunter-teacher-cert/sedc73600-currdev-fall23/README.md

   - Assignment: Develop An In Class And An Out Of Class Assignment For Your Curriculum
   - Fieldwork Sharing

+* Week 7 - Different Approaches To Curriculum Development
+  * Slideshare On Curriculum Approaches: [[Http://Www.Slideshare.Net/Iansagabaen28/Curriculum-Approaches-41755984]{.Ul}](Http://Www.Slideshare.Net/Iansagabaen28/Curriculum-Approaches-41755984)
+  * [University of Pretoria resource on Curricular Approaches]: (https://repository.up.ac.za/bitstream/handle/2263/24169/02chapter2.pdf?sequence=3&isAllowed=y)
+  * Async
+    * Discussion of curricular approaches observed in schools.
+  * Assignment
+    * Pick a curricular approach and a class that you think is well suited for that approach.
+    * Describe why you chose that curricular approach, and why you felt it was well suited to the class you selected.

+* Week 8 - Unit Development Workshop
+  * Fieldwork Sharing

+* Week 9 - Computer Science Education in Elementary (K-5) Grades
+  * Fieldwork Sharing

-* Week 8 - Using Technical Tools And Integrating Them Into Classes
+* Week 10 - Using Technical Tools And Integrating Them Into Classes
   - What kind of technical tools are useful in the CS classroom?
   - What should be taken into consideration when selecting a technical tool.
   - Async: